victoriacheng15/rest-countries-api-ts/README.md

 <hr />

-## The challenge

-Users should be able to:

-- [x] See all countries from the API on the homepage with pagination
-- [x] Search for a country using an `input` field
-- [x] Filter countries by region
-- [x] Click on a country to see more detailed information on a separate page
-- [x] Click through to the border countries on the detail page
-- [x] Toggle the color scheme between light and dark mode

 ## Run Locally

 If you would like to run this project locally, you can follow the steps below.
 And make sure you have `nodejs` installed on your computer.